shariq1989/cookbook/content/recipe/kedjenou.md

 #### Can I freeze Kedjenou?

 You sure can.
 First, allow the dish to cool completely and then add it to a freezer-safe container.
-The Kedjenou can freeze for up to 3 months.
+Kedjenou can freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm on the stovetop, and enjoy!

 ### DIRECTIONS: STEP-BY-STEP